CLIS-WPI/Secure-Beamforming/README.md

 * Develop more sophisticated attacker models and strategies.
 * Refine the ISAC sensing model for more detailed environmental perception.
 * Expand the DRL agent's state and action spaces for finer control and awareness.
-* Implement and compare against more baseline defense mechanisms (e.g., rule-based systems like SecBeam).
+* Implement and compare against more baseline defense mechanisms.
 * Explore advanced DRL algorithms (e.g., PPO, SAC) for potentially better performance.
 * Scale simulations and integrate with more comprehensive platforms like NVIDIA SIONA for larger-scale experiments and potential hardware-in-the-loop testing.